Top 5 Mental Health Apps To Get You Through The Holiday Season

-Available for: iOS 8.1 or later.
-Compatible with iPhone, iPad, and iPod touch; Android 2.3 and up
+Available for: Requires iOS 8.1 or later.
+Compatible with iPhone, iPad, and iPod touch.
+Requires Android 6.0 and up.

-Type of Treatment: Cognitive Behavioral Principles, Mindfulness, Psychoeducation/Informational
+Type of Treatment: Cognitive Behavioral Principles, Gratitude, Mindfulness, Psychoeducation & Information, Assessment/Screening

 Languages Available: English

-In a 6-week retrospective study of 24 Sinasprite users, self-directed use of the mobile app resulted in significant improvements in self-reported questionnaire scores reflecting depression, anxiety, and confidence in coping skills (Silva et al, 2018).
-A pilot feasibility study of Sinasprite was also conducted with 4 military personnel.
+In a 6-week retrospective study of 24 Sinasprite users, self-directed use of the mobile app resulted in significant improvements in self-reported questionnaire scores reflecting depression, anxiety, and confidence in coping skills.
 The study involved a 12-week intervention with baseline evaluation, followed by 6 weeks of active app use and an additional 6 week follow up.
 Results showed mild improvements from baseline to 6-week-follow up on the Patient Health Questionnaire (PHQ-9), Generalized Anxiety Disorder 7 (GAD-7), Perceived Stress Scale (PSS), Coping Self-efficacy Scale (CSES) and Lie Satisfaction- 9 (LISAT-9).
-This suggests that Sinaspritemay be an effective tool for reducing stress, depression and anxiety in soldiers & dependents.
+This suggests that Sinasprite may be an effective tool for reducing stress, depression and anxiety in soldiers & dependents.
+(Silva Almodovar A, Surve S, Axon DR, Cooper D, Nahata MC.
+2018. https://pubmed.ncbi.nlm.nih.gov/29549066/)

 We review apps against rating criteria developed by experts in the field.
 Some of those criteria are: